Mezie-Gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 7-everyone gives execution permission to everyone file 8-James_Bond grants others all permission file 9-John_Doe creates a chmod of 753
+file 7-everyone gives execution permission to everyone file 8-James_Bond grants others all permission file 9-John_Doe creates a chmod of 753 file 10-mirrow_permission (hello) mirrows/copies the permission of the file olleh